Owner Of Famous Family Deli, Alan Canter Dead At 82

-HOLLYWOOD (CBSLA) — The Canter family — longtime proprietors of one of LA’s most famous eateries — announced this evening that family patriarch and “beloved” owner Alan Canter has died.
+HOLLYWOOD (CBSLA) — The Canter family — longtime proprietors of one of LA’s most famous eateries — announced Friday evening that family patriarch and “beloved” owner Alan Canter has died.

 Canter was 82.